KARNATISAITHARUN/documentation/using-ocular/about/ocular-features.md

 * **Automatic Code Scanning through Security Profiles.** Security Profiles are dervied from Policies, and summarize the  vulnerabilities and data leaks present in the code.
 The Security Profile is part of the CPG, as a [layer](layers.md).

-* **Workspaces for Managing CPGs and Security Profiles.** A workspace is a container for all data persisted by ShiftLeft Ocular.
-Workspaces allow you to easily manage CPGs and Security Profiles, load and simultaneously work with more than one CPG, and combine queries.
+* **[Workspaces for Working with CPGs and Security Profiles](../getting-started/manage-workspace.md).** A workspace is a container for all data persisted by ShiftLeft Ocular.
+Workspaces allow you to easily work with CPGs and Security Profiles, load and simultaneously work with more than one CPG, and combine queries.